Hidden activations know when self-report does not

 | SAE probe | 0.677 [0.582, 0.763] | 0.652 [0.563, 0.735] | 0.712 [0.616, 0.812] | 0.268 [0.193, 0.350] |

 The two judges agree on 110 of 150 claims.
 Cohen's kappa is 0.572 [0.456, 0.682].
-The disagreement is not uniform across the rubric.
-Stratifying by GPT-5.4's label shows where the boundary is hardest.
+Disagreement clusters around the rubric boundary.
+Stratifying by GPT-5.4's label shows the hard cases.

 | GPT-5.4 label | n claims | Kimi agrees | Kimi disagrees | Agreement rate |